 (d) Show the utility's business address, business hours, and toll-free telephone number and emergency telephone number by which a customer may contact the utility;

-(e) Show the current and previous meter readings, the current read date, and the total amount of therms used;
+(e) Show the beginning and ending meter readings for the current billing period, the current monthly or bimonthly read date, as applicable, and the total amount of therms used for the billing cycle, provided that the customer bill must provide the meter readings and read date for the final reading for the applicable monthly or bimonthly billing cycle; the bill need not include interval readings, although customers must be provided access to their consumption data in accordance with WAC 480-90-153;

 (f) Show the amount of therms used for each billing rate, the applicable billing rates per therm, the basic charge or minimum bill;

-(g) Show the amount of any municipal tax surcharges or their respective percentage rates;
+(g) Show the amount of any municipal tax surcharges or their respective percentage rates, if applicable;

 (h) Clearly identify when a bill has been prorated.
 A prorated bill must be issued when service is provided for a fraction of the billing period.
 Unless otherwise specified in the utility's tariff, the charge must be prorated in the following manner: